 This is against legal domestic helper accommodation requirements.

-Install video cameras at the helper’s sleeping or charging area
+Install video cameras at the helper’s sleeping or changing area

 Although the law does not prohibit employers from installing video cameras at home, you should inform your domestic helper of the devices and where they are placed, even by a written record to avoid any disputes.
 You must not install video cameras in areas that will compromise her privacy or modesty, e.g. where she sleeps, change clothes, or the bathroom area.